Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The disruption of bone mass accumulation in childhood can be the result of the interaction of many unfavorable factors, which can be summarized in the categories below.
+Impaired bone mass accumulation in childhood may result from the interaction of many adverse factors, which can be summarized in the categories presented below.

 Risk factors for osteoporosis in children and adolescents: